hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/174_the_need_of_symbols.md

 ## THE NEED OF SYMBOLS

 Bhakti is divided into two portions.
-One is called Vaidhi, formal or ceremonial; the other portion is called Mukhyâ, supreme.
+One is called Vaidhi, formal or ceremonial; the other portion is called Mukhyā, supreme.
 The word Bhakti covers all the ground between the lowest form of worship and the highest form of life.
 All the worship that you have seen in any country in the world, or in any religion, is regulated by love.
 There is a good deal